maximskripnik/orientdb-poc/README.md

 `sbt "run <N> <doSingle>"`

-where N is the number of vertices you want to load orientDB with in each of the tests and doSingle is boolean flag which indicates weather single connection tests should be performed at all.
+where N is the number of vertices you want to load orientDB with in each of the tests and doSingle is boolean flag which indicates whether single connection tests should be performed at all.
 (They can kill OrientDB on large N values (~20k))